-During this implementation phase, we focus on developing the Regulation for Project Management, which serves as procedural documentation for organizing work processes within the Project Management System (PMS).
+During this implementation phase, we focus on developing the Workflow for Project Management, which serves as procedural documentation for organizing work processes within the Project Management System (PMS).

-For the Regulation, we can base it on the ISO 21500 series standards, including:
+For the workflow, we can base it on the ISO 21500 series standards, including:

 - ISO 21500:2021 “Context and Concepts”